wein.plus

 Geneva Double Curtain

-An educational system developed in the early 1960s by US viticulturalist Dr. Nelson Shaulis (1913-2000) at Cornell University (Geneva, New York State) Double Curtain Education).
-It belongs to the group of cordon education systems.
-It was originally created specifically for the Concord grape variety to enable mechanical harvesting.
-The vines are pulled onto a high T-shaped framework (also V-shaped).
-The vine row spacing is about three metres.
-The young shoots are divided to the left and right and the foliage is directed onto two fold-down wire frames.
+A system developed in the early 1960s by US viticulture expert Dr Nelson Shaulis (1913-2000) at Cornell University (Geneva, New York) vine training (double-curtain training).
+It belongs to the group of cordon training systems and is a variant of the reverse training system.
+The fruit shoots are trained from top to bottom instead of from bottom to top.
+The system was originally created specifically for the historic Concord grape variety to enable mechanical harvesting.
+The vines are trained on a high T-shaped (also V-shaped) trellis.
+The distance between the rows of vines is about three metres.
+The young shoots are divided to the left and right and the foliage is guided onto two wire frames that can be folded down.

 Voices of our members